Frequently Asked Questions

 How much time is required for the Fellowship?

 The Fellowship is a two-year commitment.
-You should plan on spending 8-10 hours per week on your studies.
+You should plan on spending an average of 8-10 hours per week on your studies.
 The majority of the curriculum will be done in your virtual classroom.
 This means you may work on your courses from your home, office, or a favorite Wi-Fi spot.
 In the curriculum you will find engaging online content and quizzes, podcasts, video presentations, and the ability to dialogue with faculty and classmates for set dates within the course.
-Your training will also be supported by a number of seminal documentaries, textbooks and journal articles, which are included in the cost of your tuition.
-Note: Required textbooks will be sent as eBooks.
-Some of those will be Kindle friendly and others will not.
+Your training will also be supported by a number of seminal documentaries, textbooks and journal articles.

 Do I have to travel?

-You will be required to attend three residential retreats and one on-site clinical immersion week.
+You will be required to attend three residential retreats and the clinical immersion week.
 These sessions are a highlight of the program.
 Here you will engage in experiential sessions, hands-on training, clinical roundtables, and work with clinicians practicing integrative medicine in a variety of settings, allowing you to put your learning into practice.
-Residential retreats and the second clinical immersion experience will be held in Portland, OR.
-The first clinical rotation will be a Fellow-created, local experience that fits within your schedule (must meet approval guidelines).

 Where are the in-person retreats located?

-The three residential retreats and the second clinical immersion experience will take place in Portland, OR at the Hotel Monaco.
-The first clinical immersion will be a Fellow-created, local experience (must meet approval guidelines).
-Accepted applicants will be provided with details regarding hotel reservations and special group rates.
+The residential retreats and clinical immersion experience will take place in a variety of locations, including Portland, OR and San Diego, CA. Accepted applicants will be provided with details regarding hotel reservations and special group rates.

 How much does the Fellowship cost?

 The tuition for the Interprofessional Fellowship in Integrative Health & Medicine is $22,500.
-This covers all online curriculum; dialogues, videos, primary textbooks, all CME/CE credits, and some of the expenses associated with your on-site retreats.
-You must provide your transportation to and from the retreats, hotel costs and some meals.
-There are payment plans available.
+This covers online curriculum, dialogues, videos, and CME/CE credits during live retreats.
+You must provide your transportation to and from the retreats, hotel costs and all meals.
+Payment plans are available.
 See our Tuition & Expenses section for more details.

 Is financial aid available?

-The Fellowship team meets once a month to review scholarship applications and letters of support.
-This will take place during the third week of each month.
-Awards will be sent out as they are decided upon (usually the third and fourth weeks of the month).
-If you are interested in the highest scholarship ($11,500) please know that those will not be awarded until approximately 60 days prior to the start of the Fellowship term to which you are applying/accepted.
+A limited number of scholarships are available for eligible applicants.
+If you are interested, please know that scholarships may not be awarded until approximately 30 days prior to the start of the Fellowship term to which you are applying.
 Note: Scholarships are competitive so be sure to submit a strong letter of support and personal statement to be considered.

 Are CME/CE credits available?